rehabstudio/fe-skeleton/README.md

 Fonts reside within `fonts` and should be grouped into individual folders per font (which house all of that fonts different file formats).
 They are copied over to `destPath` during the `build` task.

-Build tool methods are stored within `run` to encapsulate them away from project source files.
-They are split into folders per method, with each folder containing different build tool files along with an additional file (`_common.js`) which is used to share settings and keep things DRY.
+Build tool methods are stored within `run` to encapsulate them away from project source files and are split into separate folders per task.
+Each folder houses an `index.js` which contains the gulp task, but some will also have additional configuration files.

+Remember that everything here is configurable and easily changed; your project will have specific requirements and you should be adapting this structure to suit your needs!

 ## Test Suite
 As previously stated, test specifications should be placed into `js/tests/` with a suffix of `.spec.js`.
 This ensures they will be automatically picked up by Karma whenever it is run.
 The test specs themselves are piped through Browserify so be sure to write the spec file syntactically as you would any other JavaScript module in your project.